The Charmaines

-The Charmaines were an American female vocal trio of the 1960s, described by the NME as being as sassy as The Supremes and The Marvelettes.
+The Charmaines were an American female vocal trio of the 1960s, described by the NME as sassy as The Supremes and The Marvelettes.

 Personnel

 Supported by Irene Vinegar and Dee Watkins, the group's lead singer and sometime lyricist was Gigi Jackson.
-Born Marian Jackson, and later known as Gigi Griffin after marrying her producer Herman Griffin, Jackson had started her career in a family band called the Jackson Sisters.
-On certain recordings Watkins was replaced by Gigi's sister Jerri Jackson who later recorded in her own right.
+Born Marian Jackson, later known as Gigi Griffin, after marrying her producer Herman Griffin, Jackson started her career in a family band called the Jackson Sisters.
+On specific recordings, Watkins was replaced by Gigi's sister, Jerri Jackson, who later recorded in her own right.

+Irene Vinegar died on June 20, 2021, at the age of 80.